-- A. Patients presenting with shortness of breath from non-CHF etiologies: - 1.
-Pneumonia: WARNING Patients with SOB from pneumonia may have symptoms similar to those of CHF, but these patients may be harmed by diuretics.
+- A. Patients presenting with shortness of breath from non-CHF etiologies: - Pneumonia: WARNING Patients with SOB from pneumonia may have symptoms similar to those of CHF, but these patients may be harmed by diuretics.
 Fever may be present in these patients. - 2.
 COPD exacerbation: These patients may take bronchodilators without a history of diuretic use. - 3.
 Pneumothorax: CPAP is contraindicated in these patients.

-- A. Additional Nitroglycerin - B. DOPAmine (if available) or DOBUTamine (if available) infusion - C. Captopril (if available) 25 mg sublingual or enalapril (if available) 0.625 1.25 mg IV - D. Endotracheal Intubation
+- A. Additional Nitroglycerin

+- B. Dopamine or dobutamine (if available) infusion

+- C. Captopril (if available) 25 mg sublingual or enalapril (if available) 0.625 1.25 mg IV

+- D. Endotracheal Intubation

+- E. Morphine sulfate

-- Ideally, transmit 12-lead ECG to medical command physician if possible.
-If STEMI, transport to emergency PPCI center may benefit patient - see Protocol #170. - Relative hypotension in pulmonary edema may indicate poor cardiac function.
+- 1. Relative hypotension in pulmonary edema may indicate poor cardiac function.
 Aggressive use of diuretics and nitroglycerin may result in extreme hypotension and further reduction of cardiac output.
-Contact Medical Command to discuss individualizing treatment options in these patients. - 3.
+Contact Medical Command to discuss individualizing treatment options in these patients. - 2.
 WARNING: Nitroglycerin may lead to fatal hypotension if given to patients using drugs for erectile dysfunction. - a.
 DO NOT give nitroglycerin (NTG) to a patient who has taken suldenafil (Viagra/Revation) or vardenafil (Levitra) within 24 hours. - b.
 DO NOT give NTG to a patient who has taken tadalafil (Cialis) within the last 48 hours. - c.
-These medications may be used for conditions other than erectile dysfunction (e.g. Revation is used for pulmonary hypertension). - 4.
+These medications may be used for conditions other than erectile dysfunction (e.g. Revation is used for pulmonary hypertension). - 3.
 After initial single tablet/spray of NTG, give nitroglycerin dose based upon blood pressure: - a.
 3 SL tablets or sprays for SBP > 180 - b.
 2 SL tablets or sprays for SBP 140-180 - c.
 1 SL tablet or spray for SBP 100-140 - d.
-For patients who do not tolerate SL NTG (for example those on CPAP), may use 1 2 inches of topical nitroglycerin paste, if available. - e.
-When available, may substitute nitroglycerin IV infusion 5 200 mcg / min titrated to SBP>100. - NTG may be repeated every 3-5 minutes but avoid decreasing SBP below 100 or by more than 25% of initial SBP.
-[Note: One NTG repeated every 5 minutes is equivalent to a NTG infusion of 80 mcg/min] - 6.
-Some recommendations suggest using DOBUTamine for mild cardiogenic shock (SBP 70-90) and DOPAmine for severe shock (SBP< 70).
-Mix DOBUTamine infusion using regional or agency prescribed concentration, and administer 5-20 mcg/kg/min.
+For patients on CPAP who do not tolerate SL NTG, may use 1 2 inches of topical nitroglycerin paste, if available. - e.
+When available, may substitute nitroglycerin IV infusion 5 200 mcg / min titrated to SRP>100 - 4.
+NTG may be repeated every 3-5 minutes as long as blood pressure is greater than 100 systolic.
+[Note: One NTG repeated every 5 minutes is equivalent to a NTG infusion of 80 mcg/min] - 5.
+If patient is taking prescription furosemide, administer IV dose equal to the patient's daily dose. - 6.
+Some recommendations suggest using dobutamine for mild cardiogenic shock (SBP 70-90) and dopamine for severe shock (SBP< 70).
+Mix dobutamine infusion using regional or service prescribed concentration, and administer 5-20 mcg/kg/min.
 Generally start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP > 100 mmHg.
-DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician. - Mix DOPAmine infusion using regional or agency prescribed concentration, and administer 5-20 mcg/kg/min.
+DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician. - Mix dopamine infusion using regional or service prescribed concentration, and administer 5-20 mcg/kg/min.
 Generally start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP > 100 mmHg.
 DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician.